jenkinpan/homebrew-tap/SETUP.md

 ## Security Notes

-- The `TAP_GITHUB_TOKEN` should be treated as sensitive information
+- The `TAP_DEPLOY_KEY` (private key) should be treated as sensitive information
-- Never commit tokens to the repository
+- Never commit private keys to the repository
-- Consider setting token expiration and rotating regularly
+- Deploy keys are scoped to a single repository (more secure than PAT)
-- The token only needs access to the tap repository
+- The deploy key only has access to the tap repository
+- Deploy keys don't expire, but can be easily revoked and rotated
 - Use GitHub's environment protection rules for additional security

+## Benefits of SSH Deploy Key over Personal Access Token

+- ✅ No need for Personal Access Token
+- ✅ More secure - scoped to a single repository
+- ✅ No expiration date concerns
+- ✅ Easier to revoke and rotate
+- ✅ Read/write access only to the tap repository

+See [SSH_DEPLOY_KEY_SETUP.md](./SSH_DEPLOY_KEY_SETUP.md) for detailed information.